creds2/od-data/README.md

 energy commutes’ as follows:

 That represents \~10 petajoules (PJ), only for the top 20,000 most energy intensive commutes.
-That may seem like alot, but represents only a fraction of the UK’s total energy use of [\~200 Mtoe](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/729451/DUKES_PN.pdf) (8400 PJ).
+That may seem like a lot, but represents only a fraction of the UK’s total energy use of [\~200 Mtoe](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/729451/DUKES_PN.pdf) (8400 PJ).